 Conversation happens in the following places:

-- Chat occurs on at gitter.im/dask/dask for general conversation and gitter.im/dask/dev for developer conversation.
+Chat occurs on gitter.im/dask/dask for general conversation and gitter.im/dask/dev for developer conversation.
 Note that because gitter chat is not searchable by future users we discourage usage questions and bug reports on gitter and instead ask people to use Stack Overflow or GitHub.
 You can also find the community chatting in https://dask.slack.com/.

-- Monthly developer meeting happens the first Thursday of the month at 11:00 US Central Time in https://appear.in/dask-dev.
-Subscribe to this Google Calendar invite to be notified of changes to the meeting schedule.
+Monthly developer meeting happens the first Thursday of the month at 10:00 US Central Time in this video meeting.
 Meeting notes are available at https://docs.google.com/document/d/1UqNAP87a56ERH_xkQsS5Q_0PKYybd5Lj2WANy_hRzI0/edit

 Asking for help¶